randyhelzerman/ng/doc/ng.md

 put a little type on it to tell the upper parser what it is.

+## Rules as control flow statements

-I want theske to be flow coetrol statememts, like while.
+I want these to be just another control flow statement, like for, while, etc.

 **  Next ultra-cool idea